Exploring Worcester MA

 A Brief History of Worcester MA

-The area that is now Worcester was originally inhabited by Native Americans and was given the name of Quinsigamond.
-Towards the end of the 17th century, the area was first settled by Europeans, but at the start of King Philip’s War, the settlement was abandoned.
+The area that is now Worcester MA was originally inhabited by Native Americans and was given the name of Quinsigamond.
+Towards the end of the 17th century, the area was settled by Europeans, but at the start of King Philip’s War, the settlement was abandoned.
 The area was settled and abandoned once more before a third and permanent settlement was established in 1713 and the city was named Worcester.

 Things To Do In Worcester MA